 Care/of is a monthly subscription service that provides personalized nutritional supplements based on a customer’s unique health needs and goals.

-The supplement is vegan, free of gluten, and does not contain GMOs.
+The supplement is vegan, gluten-free, and does not contain GMOs.

 The company recommends taking its iron supplement between meals.
 People should not take it alongside the Calcium Plus supplement.